 Who Benefits from This Trade Dispute?

 The USDA justifies its actions by claiming it’s standing up for farmers — yet we’re denying corn growers an enormous opportunity to step in and take advantage of this premium market opportunity.
-Shifting three million acres to non-GM corn to meet Mexico’s demand would bring in $150 million in premiums for U.S. farmers.
+Shifting three million acres to non-GM corn to meet Mexico’s demand would bring in $75 to $150 million in premiums for U.S. farmers.

 Rather, it’s all about advancing the economic interests of the world’s largest chemical and seed monopolies.
 The commercial seed market is dominated by just four chemical companies — Bayer, Corteva, BASF, and Syngenta — whose patented, GM seeds are the most accessible to farmers.
 Our government already props up these corporate giants with taxpayer money through crop insurance and biofuel investments, but that’s not enough for these greedy companies.